 Another common misconception is that contacting everyone in your existing network and asking them to “Let you know if they hear of anything” is enough.

-The problem with that is if you had someone in your existing network who happened to be a hiring manager (or knew the hiring manager) for your dream job, that would be great!
 But most people don’t, so you need to reach out to strangers or acquaintances that you don’t know that well, and that’s where most people panic.

 The trick is to be able to contact new people without sounding needy, sleazy or desperate.
 Here’s a template: